martinrist/haskell-programming/src/HaskellProgramming/Chapter15/README.md

     Sum {getSum = 10}
     ```

+- Note that the `Sum` and `Product` types are defines as `newtype`s rather than using `data`:

+    ```haskell
+    > :import Data.Monoid
+    > :i Sum
+    newtype Data.Monoid.Sum a = Sum {getSum :: a}
+    ```

+- Consider the following two ways of defining a type `Server`:

+    ```haskell
+    data Server = Server String

+    newtype Server' = Server' String
+    ```

+    - there's not a lot of semantic difference between the two
+    - using `newtype` constrains the datatype to have a single, unary data constructor
+    - using `newtype` also guarantees that there's no additional runtime overhead in "wrapping" the original type

 ## 15.7 - Why bother?

 - Common uses of monoids are to structure and describe common modes of processing data, e.g.:
     - Incrementally processing a large dataset
     - Rolling up data into aggregations (cf. summation)
-    - Using identity to provide extra values when doing 'divide-and-conquer' algorithms that require padding out to an even number / power of two.
+    - Using identity to provide extra values when doing 'divide-and-conquer' algorithms that require padding out to an
+    even number / power of two.

 - _Abelian monoids_ or _commutative monoids_ are monoids where the order of combination does not matter, i.e.: